-4.3 Payments are deemed to have been made when the amount is finally cleared in one of Rampf's bank ac-counts.
+4.4 Payments are deemed to have been made when the amount is finally cleared in one of Rampf's bank accounts.
 Checks shall be accepted on account of payment.
-Bills of exchange shall only be accepted by express agreement, and shall only be regarded as paid after cash redemption has taken place.
-All cheque and ex-change costs shall be charged to the purchaser.
+Bills of exchange shall only be accepted by express agreement and shall only be regarded as paid after cash redemption has taken place.
+All cheque and exchange costs shall be charged to the purchaser.

-4.4 The purchaser may only set off uncontested or legally determined claims.
-He is only has the right to retention if this is supported on counter-claims that originate from the same contractual relationship.
-If a justified defect complaint exists, the purchaser can only withhold payments to the extend that is in a reasonable ratio to the de-fect that has occurred.
+4.5 The purchaser may only set off uncontested or legally determined claims.
+He only has the right to retention if this is supported on counter-claims that originate from the same contractual relationship.
+If a justified defect complaint exists, the purchaser can only withhold payments to the extent that is in a reasonable ratio to the defect that has occurred.

-4.6 Interest of 9 percentage points above the base rate of interest shall be charged on demands from Rampf from the start of the delay .
+4.7 Interest of nine (9) percentage points above the base rate of interest shall be charged on demands from Rampf from the start of the delay.

 5. Delivery deadlines and late delivery

 5.1 Delivery dates and delivery deadlines which can be binding or non-binding under the terms of the agreement must be specified in writing.

 5.2 Delivery deadlines start when the contract is concluded, but not before clarification of all technical and commercial details with the purchaser.
 If shipment has been agreed, the delivery deadlines and delivery dates relate to the point in time of handover to the shipping company, carrier or other third party commissioned to carry out delivery.